 South Korea has an amazing culture and vibrant energy to experience.
 Though I did ample research before my first visit, there were still plenty of culture shock moments in store for me from my North American perspective.
 Having spent many months exploring this fun country, in particular the capital Seoul, I’ve learned some important things to know before visiting South Korea, both to get around comfortably and have a safe and enriching experience.

 This post contains affiliate links.
-If you click a link and make a purchase, I receive a small commission at no extra cost to you.
+As this website participates in Amazon’s Affiliate program, if you click on a link and make a qualifying purchase, I earn a small commission at no extra cost to you.

-The following information is based on over 6 months of traveling around South Korea and is true to the best of my knowledge.
+The following information is based on over 9 months of traveling around South Korea and is true to the best of my knowledge.

 Get a T-Money Card